 You thought zucchini noodles were the cutting edge…These tofu noodles are somewhat similar in texture to tofu skin, but are cut in the shape of thin noodles and have a denser texture.
 The actual translation of is shredded tofu or 豆腐丝 (doufu si).
 We cook them with vegetables, a bit of pork, and lots of long hot peppers for a yummy tofu noodle stir fry.
 We also have a tofu noodle salad in our recipe archives as well.
 Readers feel free to request recipes for this ingredient if it looks interesting and you can purchase them near you!Shredded five-spiced tofu or 五香豆腐丝 (wu xiang doufu si) come in slightly different forms than the tofu noodles shown above.
 The texture is similar but everyone has their preferences to a particular brand and form factor so check them out at your local grocery store.

-These are a bit more eccentric and may be intimidating for the first-time Chinese chef.
-They come dried and need to be soaked overnight before cooking.
 If we’re in a lazy mood, we just stir fry them with vegetables, but they are absolutely delicious with braised pork or in a hot pot.
 If we were vegetarians, we would be eating a lot more bean threads on a regular basis, but, even to a non-vegetarian, they are quite tasty and have a great meaty texture to them.
-Be sure to purchase a pack if you see them, and you’ll be ready to cook the traditional Buddha’s Delight (Lo Han Jai) in time for the next lunar new year!
+You can see how we cook them in one of our favorite dishes, Ma La Xiang Guo (Spicy Numbing Stir-fry Pot).

 Fried Bean Curd – Soy Puffs